ProgramRepair/experiments-infrastructure/README.md

 as long as it has.
 I look forward to generalizing it and improving its design, usability, and maintainability.

-(I use CGenprog to refer to the GenProg4C code and G4J for GenProg4Java throughout this explanation.)
+I use CGenprog to refer to the GenProg4C code and G4J for GenProg4Java throughout this explanation.

 ### somewhat relevant history

 The current scripts in this repository are taken from a private svn repository (hosted at UVA).
 These scripts have been used to launch and manage repair experiments across many virtual machines in one of several cloud frameworks.
-The most robust and best-tested and most widely used of these modes is EC2, though the protocol was roughly the same for all of them.
+The most robust and best-tested and most widely used of these modes is EC2, though the approach was roughly the same for all of them.
+See (D1).

+Overall, this task (experiment launching on EC2) is hard for several reasons.
+First, there are at least a dozen "gotchas" involved in EC2 and VM management at a systems config level.
+Second, cloud infrastructures are not as robust as they'd like you to believe.
+This serves to explain most of the nastiness in the current setup.
+Regardless of whether we adapt the current setup or rewrite it, I strongly encourage all parties to learn from what is currently here, because the VAST majority of the possibly weird-looking decisions are a direct result of tripping over such a gotcha over the course of past experimental deployment.

 ### Design decisions